Banovina of Croatia: Sports

 The Croatian Football Federation was the governing body of football within the Banovina.
 It organized a domestic league and a national team.
-The Banovina of Croatia had four international matches: two pairs of home-and-away matches against Switzerland and Hungary.
+The Jozo Jakopić-led Banovina of Croatia had four international matches: two pairs of home-and-away matches against Switzerland and Hungary.
 The Croatian Rowing Championships were held on 29 June 1940.

 Croatia men's national ice hockey team played its first friendly game against Slovakia on February 9, 1941 in Bratislava and lost 6-1.

 The Croatian Boxing Federation was reconstituted on 5 October 1939 as the governing body of boxing within the entire Banovina of Croatia.